SethGreco/Grid-Gallery/README.md

 My second project using Sass, this time however with out the NPM package version.
 Installed with brew and ran with sass commands rather then package.json scripts.

+#EXIF-js
+EXIF library cdn is called to help extract and view the metadata of the photos.
+Many fields are avaiable to view but only using, Date taken, camera mdoel, aperture, focal length, exposure, & iso.